spacetelescope/jwst_gtvt/README.md

-# JWST General Target Visbility Tool (jwst_gtvt)
+# JWST General Target Visibility Tool (jwst_gtvt)

-JWST requires shielding from the sun for operation, which limits the available position angles observable at a given time.
+JWST requires shielding from the Sun for operation, which limits the available position angles observable at a given time.
 This script calculates the allowed position angle for a given Right Ascension and Declination for each instrument on the telescope.
-To report any issues, please use the JWST help portal https://jwsthelp.stsci.edu
+To report any issues, please use the JWST help portal https://jwsthelp.stsci.edu .

 # Dependencies

-This tool requires a few packages all of which are included in the Anaconda python distribution.
+This tool requires a few packages all of which are included in the Anaconda Python distribution.

 * NumPy

 * Maplotlib

-* AstroPy
+* Astropy

 * Astroquery (For moving target support)